 Preventing infectious diseases isn’t just about individual health - it protects entire communities.

-To learn more about why investing in infectious disease prevention matters in the 2025 Ontario election, visit:
+To learn more about why investing in infectious disease prevention matters in the 2025 federal election, visit:

 - TBDHU: Diseases and Infections